lightonai/pylate/docs/documentation/fastapi.md

-# Serve the embeddings of a PyLate model
+# Serve the embeddings of a PyLate model using FastAPI
 The ```server.py``` script (located in the ```server``` folder) allows to create a FastAPI server to serve the embeddings of a PyLate model.
 To use it, you need to install the api dependencies: ```pip install "pylate[api]"``` Then, run ```python server.py``` to launch the server.